madpsy/xpa125b_controller/README.md

 + Add instructions how to adapt for other amplifiers

 # Thanks

+Thank you to Mike from Hamlib for promptly fixing a connection delay issue with Windows (https://github.com/Hamlib/Hamlib/issues/873)
 Quick shout out to https://www.hobbypcb.com/ for some of the CI-V logic.